course-details-portlet

 Course content

-This course offers the possibility for PhD students to follow a customised Design for Sustainability course at ID.
+This course offers the possibility for selected PhD students to follow a customised Design for Sustainability course at ID.
 PD8301 is meant for those PhD students interested in doing a customised project. the content of the project is open for discussion in advance of acceptance into the course.
 Generally this will involve some individual discussion and tutoring, to arrive at a project description which is of mutual interest, to the PhD student and to the department, in particular the research agenda of the design for sustainability research group.
-This project is preferably in the form of a piece of original research or an extensive literature review, resulting in a paper that can be submitted for publication.
+This almost always implies a human or more-than-human focus, and excludes projects that have mainly an engineering and/or quantitative focus.
+This project is in the form of a piece of original research or an extensive literature review, resulting in a paper that can be submitted for publication.
 Throughout the research, supervision in the form of discussion meetings is offered.

 Learning outcome